wpilibsuite/frc-docs/source/docs/software/wpilib-tools/shuffleboard/custom-widgets/creating-a-new-widget.rst

 Now that we have finished creating our FXML file, we can now create a widget class.
 The widget class should include a ``@Description`` annotation that states the supported data types of the widget and the name of the widget.
 Although not required, not adding the ``@Description`` annotation must implement the ``get()`` method in the ``AbstractWidgetType`` class.

-It also must include a ``@ParamatrizedController`` annotation that points to the FXML file containing the layout of the widget.
+It also must include a ``@ParametrizedController`` annotation that points to the FXML file containing the layout of the widget.
 If the class that only supports one data source it must extend the ``SimpleAnnotatedWidget`` class.
 If the class supports multiple data sources, it must extend the ``ComplexAnnotatedWidget`` class.

 .. code-block:: java